amylour/BakeStock/README.md

 # User Experience (UX)

 ## User Goals
 BakeStock has been designed like a 'digital notebook', a clear, interactive, safe way for a hobby baker to keep track of important data.
+The data will be viewable via the CLI (Command Line Interface) but stored in a connected, secure, Google worksheet which is not directly accessible to the user.
 Some key user goals that I have kept in mind during this project have been:

   - It must be easy to navigate, with clear Menu options.
   - An attractive, bright UI to engage the user.